Last Updated on April 4, 2022

-Growing up I would always give my friends "spa" kits.
+Growing up, I would always give my friends “spa” kits.
 My mom and I would make them together.
-We'd get a little basket and place bath salts or bath bombs, lotion, and a face mask or sugar scrub.
-Everything you'd need to give yourself a little pampering.
+We’d get a little basket and in it place bath salts or bath bombs, lotion, and a face mask or sugar scrub.
+Everything you’d need to give yourself a little pampering.

 Bath salts are so easy to make zero waste!
 There’s no need for those unnecessary ingredients.

 Making my own bath salts allows me to control the ingredients!
-I use epsom salt which can be found in bulk at rainbow.
-(You can find premade bath salts there too if you don't want to make your own.)
+Epsom salt can be found in bulk at rainbow.
+(You can find premade bath salts there too if you don’t want to diy bath salts.)

 It’s not actually salt.
 It’s a mineral compound made of magnesium and sulfate.
 It was originally discovered around the natural healing baths in Epsom, England.

-In other words we need magnesium to help us chill and American's, on average, aren't eating enough magnesium rich foods.
+In other words, we need magnesium to help us chill, and Americans, on average, aren’t eating enough magnesium rich foods.
 So, eat some brown rice, avocado, cashews, spinach, and jump in a nice minerally magnesium rich bath.
-Researchers are divided over whether magnesium can actually enter your bloodstream this way.... but couldn't hurt?
+Researchers are divided over whether magnesium can actually enter your bloodstream this way…. but it couldn’t hurt?

 To make this extra relaxing, I add lavender.

 Lavender helps reduce stress and anxiety.
 It also helps with headaches and menstrual cramps.
-I used to make a lavender sheet spray, and I'd spray it on the sheets before going to bed.
-It really helped when I was super stressed and battling insomnia.
+I used to make a lavender sheet spray, and I’d spray it on the sheets before going to bed.
+The aroma can help with stress and insomnia.